KomengTech/KomengTech/README.md

 ### Fun Facts
 - #1: A Self-taught Dart (Flutter), Swift, Java and Javascript (React Native) Programmer
 - #2: Been developing Flutter applications for over 4 years
-- #3: I solo cycled from Singapore to Bangkok, Thailand on a $80+ bicycle
+- #3: I solo cycled from Singapore to Bangkok, Thailand, total around 20 days 🚴
-- #4: I solo Kick Scoot from Phnom Penh, Cambodia to Ho Chi Minh, Vietnam
+- #4: I solo Kick Scoot from Phnom Penh, Cambodia to Ho Chi Minh, Vietnam 🛴
-- #5: I was in the military for 11+ years, Rank: Captain
+- #5: I was in the military for 11+ years, Rank: Captain 🇸🇬

 ### 👨‍💻 Programming Languages
 <table>